jarviscanada/jarvis_data_eng_DanielNucci/README.md

 ## Highlighted Projects
 **Touchless Mall Kiosk System**: Integrating 3 touchless technologies to create a mall kiosk that prevents the spread of SARS-CoV-2.
 The kiosk was fabricated to communicate to other kiosks to direct mall shoppers to their destination.
-I managed a 4-person team and organized workflow with a Gantt chart and assigning tasks to each member.
+I managed a 4-person team and organized workflow with a Gantt chart and assigned tasks to each member.

-**Text-Based Connect Four** [[GitHub](https://github.com/djnucci/ConnectFourClientServer)]: The game of Connect 4 put into a Client Server Java program hosted in the terminal.
+**Text-Based Connect Four** [[GitHub](https://github.com/djnucci/ConnectFourClientServer)]: The game of Connect 4 put into a Client-Server Java program hosted in the terminal.
 A queuing system was programmed to automatically pair two clients of opposite colours together to play a match of Connect Four.

 **ROPE (Rapid Online Program Evaluator)**: Produced for coders to speed up their programming prowess by challenging them to code programs.
 Leveraging Kubernetes and Docker, the website was automatically load balanced to accommodate needs.
-Users were engouraged to make accounts that are linked to their progress.
+Users were encouraged to make accounts that are linked to their progress.

 ## Professional Experiences

-**Software Developer, Jarvis (01/2022-present)**: tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet

-**Engineering Outreach Instructor, Ontario Tech University (05/2019-08/2019)**: tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet
+**Software Developer, Jarvis (01/2022-present)**: Developed a wide variety of applications using Java, SQL, and Bash.
+All projects were developed using an Agile and Scrum development environment with a two-week sprint length.
+Other tools such as Docker, Maven, Cron Jobs, git, and more were used to solve problems set by each project.

+**Engineering Outreach Instructor, Ontario Tech University (05/2019-08/2019)**: Taught electrical engineering curriculum at multiple education levels to high school classrooms of 25+.
+Tutored students on subjects ranging from the power grid to breadboard electronics / basic circuits.
+Developed and implemented engineering curriculum for 6 groups of high school students.
+Instructed campers on topics such as computer science, physics, engineering, chemistry, and forensics.

 **STEM Camp Counselor, W.A.F.F.L.E.S.
-Community Robotics (06/2016-08/2017)**: tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet

-**IT Technician, Toronto District School Board (06/2015-08/2015)**: tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet
+Community Robotics (06/2016-08/2017)**: Guided 5+ FIRST robotics Lego League Jr. teams that contained a handful of children aged 7 - 14.
+Trained campers in Mindstorm robotics education, and 21st-century skills.
+Assisted campers with presenting a solution to an environmental problem.

+**IT Technician, Toronto District School Board (06/2015-08/2015)**: Travelled between 20+ schools in the TDSB and troubleshot issues that were encountered.
+Installed networking equipment, setup printers, upgraded and reformatted hundreds of Windows machines.
+Used command line tools to set up 25+ network switches for a hot-swap in a pre-existing network.

 ## Education
 **Ontario Tech University (2017-2021)**, Bachelor's of Software Engineering with IoT Specialization, Faculty of Engineering and Applied Science
-- Predident's list (2020)
+- President's list (2020)
 - Dean's list (2021)

 ## Miscellaneous
-- CCC (Canada Computing Competition) Senior top 25% (2017)
+- Achieved top 25% in the CCC (Canada Computing Competition) Senior Division (2017)
-- tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet
-- tempus urna et pharetra pharetra massa massa ultricies mi quis hendrerit dolor magna eget est lorem ipsum dolor sit amet
+- Volunteered as a Control Systems Advisor, Robot Inspector, and many other roles for robotics tournaments
-- FIRST Robotics
+- Mentored students in software development on a FIRST Robotics team
-- Hybrid Athetics (Running, Cycling, Hypertrophy Training)
+- Hybrid Athletics (Running, Cycling, Weight Training)